Celebrate ARTS-tober in Sanford, NC

 Temple Theatre

 The Temple Theatre is known for hosting stellar plays and performances, and its ARTS-tober lineup doesn’t disappoint.
-Grab tickets now for Murder for Two, a hilarious whodunit starring two performers who sing, play the piano, and act out 13 different parts.
-While you’re enjoying that show, you might as well plan your return visit this December for the theatre’s original musical adaptation of A Christmas Carol.
+Grab tickets now for Ring of Fire to watch more than two dozen classic Johnny Cash hits come to life in this salute to a musical legend, running from October 10-27.
+While you’re enjoying that show, you might as well plan your return visit this December for the theatre’s rendition of A Christmas Carol.
 Trust us, you won’t regret it!

 Lee County Orchestra

 Sanford’s hometown orchestra brings the house down with their free concerts of classical and popular music.
-This group of volunteer musicians has been hard at work prepping American Jazz Masters for two showings on Oct.
-8. The program will feature music from the greatest jazz and big band composers of the 20th century.
-Think Duke Ellington, George Gershwin, Glen Miller, Louis Armstrong, and more.
-In addition, this 2022 season premiere sets the stage for their next amazing concert, Overture for Christmas.
+This group of volunteer musicians has been hard at work prepping their 2024-25 concert series, “Symphonic Gallery.”
+The season opens October 14th with “Vision of America,” a program that features American favorites ranging from America The Beautiful to the Forrest Gump Suite.
+In addition, this 2024-25 season premiere sets the stage for their next amazing concert, “A Holiday Portrait.”

 Local Music & Bands